How to Make Money Through Mutual Funds in Singapore 2019

 A crucial consideration while setting your financial goals is your time horizon.
 Are you investing for a year, five years or ten years?
 Thus, a goal will help you to know the right kind of investment, e.g. the kind of mutual fund and the amount required to start.

 A mutual fund is a managed portfolio of stocks or/and bonds, cash and other assets.
-It is a holding pooled from different individuals or group of investors.
+It is a holding pooled from different individuals or groups of investors.
 This class of investment enables you to own stocks or the underlying assets without actively monitoring them.
 This is because a fund manager handles the fund on your behalf.

 Investing in mutual funds in Singapore is safer than ever before.
 Before undertaking the purchase of mutual funds, an investor must sit down with a financial advisor to understand and assess the risk.
 This is a requirement by the Monetary Authority of Singapore (MAS).
 As the saying goes, “Knowledge is power.”
 Thus, information from a financial advisor empowers you to take a calculated risk.
 So, the chances of suffering a loss are slim.

-As earlier highlighted, goal of your investment is the initial consideration to make.
+As earlier highlighted, the goal of your investment is the initial consideration to make.
 The reason is that there are thousands of mutual funds available and they all cater to different goals.
 For instance, an equity fund holds stocks only, and this makes the fund useful for long-term investment.
 Other funds hold large numbers of bonds and other liquid assets thus making them suitable for short-term investments.

 You may want to invest in either helping your children study abroad, buy a home or to retire well.
 There are different mutual funds for all these needs.
 The least time horizon for mutual funds is five years.

 You are highly eager to know how to make money from mutual funds, right?
 You need to know a few things like the costs involved.
 Recently, these funds have gained a popularity that stems from their profitability to fund managers and financial advisors selling them.
-This essentially means that various costs are involved and you only take home the net after all costs.
+This essentially means that variable costs are involved and you only take home the net after all costs.

 Loading refers to the way you pay the fund, and there are fees involved.
 You can either pay an up-front payment or a lump sum at the end of the investment horizon.
 However, there are funds with little or no load fee.
 It is advisable to invest in mutual funds with no load fee as these fees eat into your end returns.